TorchedSammy/Econode/docs/protocol.md

 ## Session IDs
 Session IDs are the way clients will authorize with the Econode server.
 They are used for most methods for authentication and to determine what client to act on.
-When a client logins in or registers, they will be sent the sessionID as the single string argument to the `data` field.
+When a client logins in or registers, they will be sent the session ID as the single string argument to the `data` field.

 ## Response Codes